LOctavio/web-scraper/README.md

 The information this program takes is the champions and item updates of the League of Leguends game.

-Every two weeks there are some patches inside the game, and this program takes several sections of each patch and shows that data to the user.
+Every two weeks there are some patches inside the game, and this program takes some data of each patch and shows that data to the user.

 This program can't access to all the patches, just can access to the last 6 of them.